-Syria's prolonged and increasingly violent civil war has been raging for four years.
-The fighting has killed over 220,000 people and driven 11.6 million people from their homes, creating a desperate humanitarian crisis inside the country and throughout the region.
+Mercy Corps has been working in Syria since 2008.
+Syria's prolonged and increasingly violent civil war has been raging for six years.
+The fighting has killed a reported 470,000 people and driven 11.1 million people from their homes, creating a desperate humanitarian crisis inside the country and throughout the region.

-Not only are basic resources like water and shelter scarce, millions of children have been uprooted from school and any sense of stability.
+Basic resources like water and shelter are scarce, and millions of children have been uprooted from school and any sense of stability.
 Their future is in question, and the massive displacement is destabilizing the entire region.

-- Emergency response: Meeting the urgent needs of 3.7 million people both inside Syria and in neighboring countries.
+- Emergency response: Meeting the urgent needs of 2.5 million people both inside Syria and in neighboring countries.
 Distributing emergency food and supplies, increasing access to clean water and sanitation, improving shelters, and creating safe spaces and activities to help children heal from trauma.

 All stories about Syria

-Iraq, Jordan, Lebanon, Syria: Syria: An ongoing crisis
+Iraq, Jordan, Lebanon, Syria: Syria: Three years in crisis